umutcanaltin/fpgai_compiler/docs/logging.md

 ## Rationale

-Open-source users should see concise FPGAI status messages by default.
+Users should see concise FPGAI status messages by default.
 Full Vitis/Vivado logs remain available in files for debugging and reproducibility.